opendocsg/slw-judgments-backfill/2002_SGCA_30/report.md

 **Extension of time**

-8       This Court has in numerous cases in the past set out the factors w hich should guide the court in determining w hether to grant an extension of time to enable a party to file and/or to serve a notice of appeal out of time: e.g., _Pearson v Chen Chien Wen Edwin_ [1991] 1 SLR 212; _Nomura Regionalisation Venture_
+8       This Court has in numerous cases in the past set out the factors w hich should guide the court in determining w hether to grant an extension of time to enable a party to file and/or to serve a notice of appeal out of time: e.g., _Pearson v Chen Chien Wen Edwin_ <span class="citation">[1991] 1 SLR 212</span>; _Nomura Regionalisation Venture_

-_Fund Ltd v Ethical Investments Ltd_ [2000] 4 SLR 46; _Aberdeen Asset Management Asia Ltd v Fraser & Neave Ltd_ [2001] 4 SLR 441.
+_Fund Ltd v Ethical Investments Ltd_ <span class="citation">[2000] 4 SLR 46</span>; _Aberdeen Asset Management Asia Ltd v Fraser & Neave Ltd_ <span class="citation">[2001] 4 SLR 441</span>.
 Obviously, this application by Denko w as not strictly an application to extend time to file and serve a notice of appeal.
 It w as in relation to a step that w as needed to be taken before an appeal could be lodged.
 So the question is: should the factors w hich are applicable to an extension of time to file and/or serve a notice of appeal also apply here?

-9       In this regard, the decision of this Court in _The Tokai Maru_ [1998] 3 SLR 105 is germane.
+9       In this regard, the decision of this Court in _The Tokai Maru_ <span class="citation">[1998] 3 SLR 105</span> is germane.
 The dispute there concerned late filing of affidavits of evidence-in-chief.
 The appellants applied to obtain retrospective extension of time for the late filing.
 The judge below held that as there w as no material before the court w hich satisfactorily explained the delay, he refused to give any extension and instead granted the respondent’s application to have the appellants’ defence struck out.
 On appeal, this Court ruled that a distinction should be draw n betw een an application for an extension of time to file a notice of appeal and an application to extend time in relation to other matters and that a less stringent approach should be adopted in relation to the latter kind of application.
 The Court declared the applicable principles to be as follow s (at 113-4):

  "The rules of civil procedure guide the courts and litigants tow ards the just resolution of the case and should of course be adhered to.
 Nonetheless, a litigant should not be deprived of his opportunity to dispute the plaintiff’s claim and have a determination of the issues on the merits as a punishment for a breach of these rules unless the other party has been made to suffer prejudice w hich cannot be compensated for by an appropriate order as to costs.